XavierHeart/anonymous/README.md

 This experiment compares different models' ability to capture image features, focusing on the following models:
 - **GroundTruth**: The ground truth image.
-- **Swin-T**: Heatmap generated using the Swin-T Transformer model.
+- **Swin-T**: Heatmap generated using Swin-T Transformer model.
-- **Swin-T + AFBO**: Heatmap generated using the Swin-T Transformer model with AFBO mechanism.
+- **Swin-T + AFBO**: Heatmap generated using Swin-T Transformer model with AFBO module.

 The comparison results are as follows: